-And if you are one of those few who are enamored by the combination of colors and the skilled craftsmanship offered in the form handicrafts, then you are in for a promised treat in India.
+And if you are one of those few who are enamored by the combination of colors and the skilled craftsmanship in handicrafts, then you are in for a promised treat .
 Check out our Accessory and Handicrafts section for the variety of handicrafts available from different parts of the country.
 So imagine if you will, of walking into a wonderland where all the beautiful things are within your reach, in one place.
 Now imagine that this one place happens to be a city where festivities happen to be a perpetual theme.
-A City of Joy, as once famously described, Kolkata can completely satisfy one’s need for the simple and elegant, as well as, for the ostentatious.
+The City of Joy, Kolkata, can completely satisfy one’s need for the simple and elegant, as well as, for the ostentatious.

-Come winter, Kolkata witnesses an abundance of fairs, colloquially called Mela, every year.
+Come winter, Kolkata witnesses an abundance of fairs, colloquially called Melas, every year.
 They certainly attempt to satisfy our ethnic palettes.
 Home to most of the massive Melas is the Bidhannagar Central Park Fair Ground, near Karunamoyee Bus Stand in Salt Lake City, Kolkata.
-The park belongs in the list of big parks of Kolkata, such as the Maidan, near Victoria Memorial ,and the Milan Mela ground, near Science City.
-Boasting of more than 6-7acres of open area, the park transforms itself to a bustling rural bazaar, in the months of December and January.
+The park belongs in the list of big parks of Kolkata, such as the Maidan, near Victoria Memorial and the Milan Mela ground, near Science City.
+The park transforms itself to a bustling rural bazaar, in the months of December and January.

 The Saras Mela in December brings to us rural crafts and textiles indigenous to all the states in the country.
 There are usually more than 200 shops.
-Individual States display their fabric such as Mekhlas from Assam, printed sarees from Jharkhand, phirans from Kashmir, bandhni, kutch prints, dhakai sarees, kantha stitch dupattas, bhagalpuri silk and more.
-Apart from textiles,you will find jute or leather shoes and accessories, madhubani paintings, bamboo mats or curtains, wooden and dhokra style jewelry and terracotta figurines.
+Individual States display their fabric such as Mekhlas from Assam, printed sarees from Jharkhand and phirans from Kashmir.
+In addition, there is Bandhni, kutch prints, dhakai sarees, kantha stitch dupattas, bhagalpuri silk and more.
+Apart from textiles,you will find jute or leather shoes , madhubani paintings, bamboo mats or curtains, dhokra style jewellery and terracotta figurines.

-If you are looking for an earthy look for your home, you can even buy pocket-friendly cane furniture or the more extravagant and ornate sheesham wood furniture.
-The Mela is divided into various pavilions for a more focused shopping experience and even if you are not there for shopping, you can treat yourself to some delectable snacks at the food pavilion.
-As if all that was not enough of a rich experience in itself, you can even witness an everyday performance of music or drama.
+If you are looking for an earthy look for your home, you can even buy pocket-friendly cane furniture .
+In addition there is the more extravagant and ornate sheesham wood furniture.
+The Mela is divided into various pavilions for a more focused shopping experience .
+Even if you are not there for shopping, you can treat yourself to some delectable snacks at the food pavilion.
+Further, you can even witness an everyday performance of music or drama.

-After a few weeks of the Saras Mela, just when you start feeling your Indian roots have been thoroughly pampered, the Bindhannagar Central Park is ready for round two, the International Handicrafts Mela.
-Spanning over 2-3 weeks in January every year, the Mela brings to you some of the charms brought to you previously by the Saras Mela and added variety from other countries, mostly Asian and Eastern European ones.
+After a few weeks of the Saras Mela, just when you start feeling your Indian roots have been thoroughly pampered, the Bindhannagar Central Park is ready for round two.
+There is an the International Handicrafts Mela.
+Spanning over 2-3 weeks in January every year, the Mela brings to you some of the charms brought to you by the Saras Mela.
+They also have added products from other countries, mostly Asian and Eastern European ones.